1••••|••••2••••|••••3••••|••••4••••home•••Contents Index

 .

-In this lesson we explore ways of holding and sitting with the guitar.
+In this lesson, you'll explore ways of holding and sitting with the guitar.

 Classical Position | The left leg is elevated to bring the guitar into playing position and prevent slouching.